apd10/RzLinear/README.md

+Model compression - matrix multiply with compressed matrix using state-of-the-art ROBE-Z compression.

 Speed:
 1. This implementation is quite slow and a better implementation is being created for practical usage
 2. Update(Feb 22, 22) : Current implementation is 3x slower than complete matrix multiplication for large MM
 !!
 Faster implementation coming soon with measurements of forward and backward passes !!

-Model compression - matrix multiply with compressed matrix using state-of-the-art ROBE-Z compression.
+Notes:
+1. Use weight_size > 256 ( SMLS x SMLS) when using TILED=True

 Sample Usage: